 A bait that Rapala took a long time to design is the Rapala Shad Rap 07.
 Their design team hand-tuned each piece for months and constantly tank-tested the swimming action to refine the design.
 It was all worth it when they were left with this masterpiece of a bass fishing lure.

 The Shad Rap 07 has a natural baitfish profile that's wide enough in just the right areas.
 Great for both casting and trolling, this is a versatile lure that can be successfully fished year-round.
 Rapala's wounded baitfish swimming action shines to perfectly imitate the swimming action of bluegill or shad.

 The Rapala X-Rap Magnum 40 is the manufacturer's best trolling lure.
 The super-long bill allows the bait to reach depths of up to 30 feet, which is simply incredible.
 While Rapala's claim is true that the X-Rap Magnum can be trolled at speeds up to 13 knots, many will find that 10 knots is the maximum speed to retain the realistic action.

 As you can see in the image above, the X-Rap has some great patterns.
 This selection of designs means these baits can be used to catch nearly every species of fish.
 You can fish this lure for freshwater bass in the morning and catch fish with it later in the day out in the ocean.

 Rapala Jointed Minnow J11

 The Rapala Jointed Minnow J11 is a tried and true bass fishing lure.
 This jointed two-piece suspending lure has all the right qualities to slay largemouth and smallmouth year-round.
-Long casts, Super loud rattles, and precise swimming action are just a few of its best qualities.
+Long casts, balsa wood construction, and precise swimming action are just a few of its best qualities.
 Overall, the Jointed Minnow J11 is an essential lure that every angler should carry with them in their tackle box.